kennethleungty/Wikipedia-Scraping-with-LLM-Agents/README.md

-# How to Scrape Wikipedia with LLMs
+# How to Scrape Wikipedia with LLM Agents
 ## Combining LangChain's agents and tools with OpenAI's LLMs and function calling for the web scraping of Wikipedia

 Link to step-by-step guide: *Coming Soon*